In this article, you'll learn many of the actions you can take when troubleshooting the deliverability of your mailings.

-Because bouncing can cause deliverability problems, MA Professional uses the following rules to evaluate bounce status and suppress the email address when it reaches the repeat bouncer status.
+Because bouncing can cause deliverability problems, Thrive Marketing Professional uses the following rules to evaluate bounce status and suppress the email address when it reaches the repeat bouncer status.
 Note that these rules draw on data from the past 90 days of mailing activity.

 - After three consecutive hard bounces, a subscriber’s delivery format is automatically switched to Text.

 - After four consecutive hard bounces, a subscriber becomes a repeat bouncer.